 1. Get the word out.

-If a professional model contacts you, make sure that you are able to consider them for any present, or future, jobs.
-We recommend that you have a section on your web site where models can submit a cover letter, and a composite card, to a physical mailing address.
+If a professional model contacts you, make sure that you are able to consider them for any present, or future, modeling jobs.
+We recommend that you have a section on your web site where models can submit a cover letter (All professional models should be educated enough to compose a cover letter), and a composite card, to a physical mailing address (or, if you prefer, you can have an email address where they can mail you a cover letter and JPEG files of their composite card or web comp).
 This will also make it easier to consider models who are not referred to you from an agency.
-It’s cost effective, and my using this Risk Analysis System, no more of a risk than by going through an agency.
+It’s cost effective, and by using this Risk Analysis System, no more of a risk than by going through a modeling agency.
 As a matter of fact, by skipping the middleman, you not only save fees that can total 40% of what you pay the model, over what you pay the model, but the simplified process can make finding the right model easier.

 To consider the model, ask yourself a few questions.
 The model should be able to provide you with the necessary items and information, and evaluating them is easier, and faster, than calling up a local modeling agency.

 Models who refer you to their agency should also not be considered, as this would be missing the point of hiring models directly without going through an agency.
+So, the model does not know what they are doing, and has to have their agency help them evaluate jobs?
 Models should be aware of the specifics of any modeling job offer, and should be able to evaluate modeling jobs on their own (A RAS for models evaluating modeling jobs is also available here on Independent Modeling, as we promote professional balance in the industry).
 Models who generally refer modeling jobs to their agency are not worth dealing with because of the potential that they do not know what they are doing, as well driving up costs.
 Since the model would not have to pay an agency fees, also, by booking a modeling job independently, the only real reason that they would refer a modeling job to an agency would be if they were unsure of themselves, and had to use agencies to screen job prospects.
 We do not recommend dealing with any model who refers you to an agency, as the agency only complicates the booking process, and drives up costs.

 If any model were to refer us to their “agency”, we’d tell them to have their agency find modeling job leads FOR them, like they are supposed to do, instead of the model having to do the agency’s job for them.
 Additionally, we’d tell them that you’re looking for an independent model who knows that they are doing, and to relay to their agency that the job may not be available for them to refer to the model, or to the other models who they work for (represent), as you will probably have it booked before then.
 If a model wants to be an idiot, let them be an idiot.
 Don’t book them.
 There are lots of better models out there, models who know what they are doing, and who have their act together.
 Those models are more dependable, and professional, too; most agency-only models lack a backbone, and are too wishy-washy to do the excellent work that you deserve.
-Do they need the agency to hold their had during the job itself, too?
+Agency-only models are also ignorant; they enable agencies to limit , and to manipulate, their careers, and to tell them what to do instead of what an agency is supposed to do, which is work FOR the model.
+Do they need the agency to hold their hand during the job itself, too?
 This Risk Analysis System will help you evaluate professional models, so you won’t have to go through any agency.

 DOES THE MODEL HAVE COMPOSITE CARDS?